How to Do Payroll in Nevada in 10 Steps

 Below are the basic steps for managing payroll in Nevada.
 For more guidance on the general payroll process, check out our article on how to do payroll.

-Step 2: Register with the state of Nevada.
-Nevada provides a user-friendly business registration guide for new businesses in the state.
+If you’re starting a small business, Nevada provides a user-friendly business registration guide for new businesses in the state.
 You’ll also need to use your federal EIN to register for a Nevada Unemployment Insurance tax account.
-Go to the Employer Self Service section of the state’s UI website, and under “I want to,” click on “Create a new online user account.”
+Go to the Employer Self Service section of the state’s UI website, and under “I want to:” click on “Create a new online user account.”

 If you want to pay by ACH Debit, you need to fill out the ACH Debit Authorization Form and fax it to the state for approval.

-Step 6: Calculate payroll and pay employees.
 Use a standard process to calculate payroll.
 A payroll software will reduce errors.
 Don’t forget to calculate withholdings for non-residents unless you have a bona fide business location in the state.
-Most companies today use direct deposit to pay their employees, but cash (not the best way) and paper check are also payment options.
+Most companies today use direct deposit to pay their employees, but cash (not the best way) and paper checks are also payment options.
 You can pay your federal and state taxes online.
 If you use a benefits provider, it should work with you to make deductions simple, automatic, and electronic.

 - Monthly depositors are required to deposit employment taxes on payments made during a month by the 15th day of the following month.